hamxiaoz/10x-developer/javascript.md

   - If you access a.name and a is {} then it returns `undefined`
   - If arr[out_of_bound_index], it returns `undefined`

-Check string not empty:
-`coffee: passwordNotEmpty = !!password (not empty)`

-Check null:
-- use `typeof instance.currentPosition  !== 'undefined'`
-- Why not using `instance.currentPosition === undefined`? it can [throw error](http://stackoverflow.com/questions/4725603/variable-undefined-vs-typeof-variable-undefined)
--  CoffeeScript:
-    - coffeescript: ? or ?. (the latter can soak up so a.address?.zip returns undefined instead of typeerror)
-    - CoffeeScript's existential operator `?` returns true unless a variable is `null` or `undefined`, which makes it analogous to Ruby's nil?

 boolean: any value can be converted to boolean
 ```js
 // as false